tech-warriors-corporation/harvtech-platform-api/README.md

 - [ ] Use an ORM for PostgreSQL.
 - [ ] Add a logger.
 - [X] Add test in CI/CD.
+- [ ] Add environment variables in Cloud.
+- [ ] Protect routes with token.
+- [ ] UUID to avoid sequential ids.
+- [ ] Render or Neon for PostgreSQL.
+- [ ] Remove TODO comments.
 - [ ] Add header with secret key for validate request to AI.
 - [ ] Make the code more agnostic of framework, library and other tools.
 - [ ] Validate our requests with access token.